JorgeCeja/AutoEncoder/README.md

 # BEGAN Auto Encoder

-The autoencoder implemented is based on the one published by the BEGAN research paper.
+The autoencoder is based on the one published by the BEGAN research paper.

 ## Getting Started